yakaz/otis/README.md

 ### Specifying a rules configuration file

-Once you have a rules configuration file ready (see below for its syntax), you have to ways of specifying its path to otis:
+Once you have a rules configuration file ready (see below for its syntax), you have two ways of specifying its path to otis:

 * Pass the filename to `otis:reload_engine/1`:
     ```erlang